 These are only minor similarities though.
 The key thing to take away from this article is that a sewage pump and a sump pump are built for different purposes, and that understanding what each does is key to meeting your needs.

-If you are having issues with either sewage or water ingress in your property, feel free to give us a call on 0800 019 9949 to learn what a sump pump can do for you, or whether a sewage pump could be right for your property.
+If you are having issues with either sewage or water ingress in your property, feel free to give us a call on 0800 019 9949 or contact us online to learn what a sump pump can do for you, or whether a sewage pump could be right for your property.